Do you need to backup your Salesforce data?

 Therefore, running a backup of Salesforce data on a regular basis helps organizations bounce back to business from data corruption or data loss events.

-When it comes to backup solutions for Salesforce data, there are typically three options:
+When it comes to data backup solutions for Salesforce data, there are typically three options:

 You can learn more about the top considerations for choosing the right Salesforce backup and restore solution here.